Visa information

 The spouse and unmarried children (under the age of 21) of F-1 students or J-1 students or scholars may either accompany them to the United States or come alone later by entering the United States on an F-2 or J-2 visa.
 To apply for an F-2 or J-2 visa, the dependent(s) should have the following:

-• Proof that they and/or their spouse have sufficient funds to meet all their expenses while in the United States (bank statements, affidavits of support, etc.)
+- Proof of sufficient funds to meet all their expenses while in the United States in the necessary amount (bank statements, affidavits of support, etc.)

-• A valid form I-20 or DS-2019.
-Please contact an Immigration Coordinator to obtain an I-20 or DS-2019 for a dependent.
+- A form I-20 or DS-2019 – Please complete the Dependent Request Form and submit it along with the other required documents to an immigration coordinator to obtain an I-20 or DS-2019 for a dependent.
 To issue an I-20 or DS-2019 for a spouse, the marriage must occur first.
 The issue date on the I-20 or DS-2019 must be after the date of marriage for the dependent to apply for a visa.
 Please be prepared to provide the following information for each dependent: name, gender, birth date, city and country of birth, country of citizenship and country of permanent residence.
 You must also bring proof of financial support for the dependent's estimated expenses.
 This amount can be given to you by an Immigration Coordinator.

 When the family members arrive at a United States port of entry, they will present their passports containing the F-2 or J-2 visa and the Form I-20 or DS-2019 to the border patrol inspector.
 Upon admitting them to the United States, the inspector will stamp the Form I-94 (Arrival-Departure Record), which will show the date and place of entry, as well as the authorized period of stay.
 This period of stay should be the same as that of the F-1 or J-1.